Platform-OS/pos-module-user/README.md

 </nav>
 ```

-And invoke `can_do` helpers to check if the currently logged-in user has permissions to view certain pages.
+You can use the `can_do` helper to check if the currently logged-in user has permission to view certain pages.

 #### Log out